 The Board is responsible for evaluating and determining the Group's ESG-related risks and delegating authority to the management to implement detailed strategies and plans so as to ensure that good and effective ESG risk management and internal control systems are established and maintained.
-The Group maintains effective communication with its stakeholders through daily operations in order to understand and identify expectations and concerns about the Group's ESG from its stakeholders, with a view to assessing materiality of various aspects of ESG and to formulating approach and strategies of long-term business development.
+The Group maintains effective communication with its stakeholders through daily operations in order to understand and identify expectations and concerns about the Group's ESG from its stakeholders, with a view to assessing materiality of various aspects of ESG and to formulating approaches and strategies of long-term business development.
 The management sets the ESG performance indicators of the Group and develops action plan to achieve those targets.
-The Board reviews the progress of achieving those targets and approves the ESG report on a regularly basis so as to monitor the sustainability performance of the Group continuously.
+Business units led by the management implement measures according to the action plan, and report progress and achievements to the management.
+The Board reviews the progress of achieving those targets and approves the ESG report on a regular basis so as to monitor the sustainability performance of the Group continuously.